 ELO Digital Office Listed by AiLock Ransomware Group

 On March 3, 2026, German software company ELO Digital Office appeared on the leak site of the AiLock ransomware group.
-The company, which provides enterprise content management systems, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone whose personal or business records passed through ELO systems could be affected.
+The company, which provides enterprise content management systems, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone whose personal or business records passed through ELO systems could be affected.

 Public reporting indicates that ELO Digital Office, founded in 1996 and based in Stuttgart, Germany, was listed on the AiLock ransomware leak portal.
 The data exposed consists of internal files exfiltrated in the attack.
 No confirmed total of impacted individuals has been released, and the precise contents of the leaked files have not been independently detailed in available reporting.
 The listing appeared on March 3, 2026, according to the primary source tracked by ransomware.live.